casparderksen/docker-thorntail-jee8-microprofile/README.md

 # Building the application

 Before building, see the [workaround for Flyway database migrations](#flyway-database-migrations).
+Then run

+    $ mvn package

 # Running the application